|

 If none of the tasty recipes above are your kind of storage, you can simplify things and dehydrate your jalapeños.
 Dried jalapeño flakes or powder make for a delicious and spicy seasoning.

 I like to mix jalapeño powder with other dried herbs, spices, and sometimes salt for an all-purpose blend.
 Jalapeños work well with so many different spices that you can work them into any meal you cook at home.
+It is also a great addition to taco seasoning!

 Tip: If you have a smoker, smoke your jalapeños for 2-3 hours before dehydrating for a delicious, chipotle-style powder.
 You can even smoke jalapeños on the grill!